-Times: Usually from Friday after school or Saturday after sport until 7:00pm Sunday
+Times: Usually from Friday after school or Saturday after sport until 7:00pm Sunday with the Housemaster.
+Once boarders return to St Paul's they are under the authority of staff and subject to School and House rules.

 Dress required: Full formal uniform (number ones)